Indicators for meeting the standards of life energy storage systems

 - Energy storage battery life standards

-- Smart energy storage for power systems
+- Radiation environmental assessment of large energy storage systems